taddyorg/comic-website-template/README.md

 [https://webtoonwebsitetemplate.com](https://webtoonwebsitetemplate.com)

+## Glitch

+You can use Glitch to make your own comic website (It's free!).
+Check out the project right [here](https://glitch.com/~webtoon-website-template).
+Just hit "Remix" on the project, which is like "forking" the project.
+This means you got your own version to tweak and play around with as much as you like.

 ## Are you a developer? - You can run this project locally

 If you're a developer and you want to run this project locally, you can do so by following these steps: